Greaves Cotton: Investments and acquisitions

 In Oct 2018, the group first invested ₹77 crore in Coimbatore-based electric vehicle (EV) manufacturer Ampere Vehicles by acquiring a 67.34% stake.
 Within a year, the company again invested ₹38.49 crore and increased the stakes to 81.23% in Jul 2019.
 Greaves Cotton wholly owned the Coimbatore-based electric vehicle manufacturer Ampere Electric Vehicles.
-The acquisition marked the entry into the ever-booming EV industry.
+The acquisition marked the entry into the EV industry.

 In Jun 2021, the company signed an MoU with the Tamil Nadu government to invest about ₹700 crore over ten years for a plant with an annual capacity of 1 million units, with the initial production capacity being 1 lakh units per annum.

 In Feb 2023, the company announced the agreement by signing the binding terms to acquire a 100% stake through multiple tranches in Excel ControLinkage Pvt.
 Ltd. The acquisition will cost ₹385 crore and it will be completed in four phases.
+On 13 August 2026, Greaves Cotton Limited acquired the remaining 20% shareholding in Excel Controlinkage Private Limited through a secondary transaction, increasing its aggregate shareholding in the company to 100%.
+Following the completion of the transaction, Excel Controlinkage became a wholly owned subsidiary of Greaves Cotton Limited.